 Aluminum foil rocks for heat wave preparation.
 You can kind of think of it like plywood for hurricanes; it is your first and basic line of defense.

 You can use aluminum foil by smoothing it out on a sheet of cardboard that will snugly fit inside your windows as a sort of improvised reflector.
-While this looks tacky as hell, it works wonderfully for keeping the inside of your house cool.
+While this looks tacky, it works wonderfully for keeping the inside of your house cool.

 Don’t forget you can use the exact same trick on skylights, front door sidelights, transom windows, palladiums and other oddly-shaped or placed windows that will let the sun’s blazing rays into your home.

 Simply stencil out your cardboard panels, smooth out and glue you’re your foil and you are in business.
 Don’t get lazy here and just stick aluminum foil in the window; the cardboard is an important central element.

 Keep the aluminum foil flat which will increase its reflective properties, and also serve as another insulation barrier, keeping conductive heat out.

 3. Box Fans

 Resist the temptation to use box fans for keeping yourself cool; it is an unpopular opinion, but the science is sound and the sign says these don’t help you cool down when ambient air temperatures are already too high along with the humidity.

 Instead, think like a prepper, and start shaping the environment around you to better support life.
 Use your box fans to move masses of accumulating hot air out of your home.